Michigan Center for IPE Awards for Innovation and Excellence

 These awards honor students and faculty who have demonstrated excellence in teaching, scholarship, and/or leadership with regard to implementing and/or developing innovative, effective, and sustainable interprofessional education (IPE) or interprofessional practice (IPP) across the University of Michigan health science schools.

-All faculty, staff, and students in University of Michigan health science schools and colleges (Ann Arbor, Dearborn, and Flint campuses) are eligible to nominate colleagues and collaborators for this award.
+All faculty, staff, and students in University of Michigan health science schools and colleges (Ann Arbor, Dearborn, and Flint campuses) are eligible for nomination by colleagues and collaborators.
 Self-nominations will also be accepted.
-(You can peruse a preview PDF before using the actual form to submit nominations.)

 Criteria for Nomination: